Hosted by the Western New England School of Law

 HOW TO APPLY:

-The SLI is open to students who will be high school freshmen, sophomores, juniors or seniors in the Fall of 2017 and the program is FREE to all students.
+The SLI is open to students who will be high school freshmen, sophomores, juniors or seniors in the Fall of 2018 and the program is FREE to all students.
 Enrollment is limited to 40 students.
-Students may apply online OR using a paper application; please do not submit both online and in paper.
-Online submissions are preferred.
-A

 To apply online, include: